|

 $18 per hour for Home Care

-one year stay in a nursing home.
-Without the protection of Long Term Care
+year stay in a nursing home.
+Without the protection of Long Term Care insurance

-insurance you run the risk of having to spend some or all of your life savings
+you run the risk of having to spend some or all of your life savings to pay for

-to pay for this care.
-This could result in an unnecessary financial burden on
+this care.
+This could result in an unnecessary financial burden on you and your

 |